8 Best Renters Insurance Companies in Arizona of 2023

 If your score is low, around under 650, you can expect a higher premium.

-If you have never made a claim for a period that is decided by your insurer, you’ll pay less.
+You'll pay less if you have never made a claim for a period that your insurer decides.

-If you plan on insuring high-value personal belongings with additional coverage, you’ll pay more.
+You'll pay more if you plan on insuring high-value personal belongings with additional coverage.

 Additional coverage, or an add-on, mostly comes with a fee for most insurers.
 So, your premium will go up if you purchase extra coverage.

 Dog bites are common.
-Injuries caused by your dog are covered by your liability insurance, but you will pay a higher premium if you have a breed that is considered high risk, such as a pit bull or a Doberman pinscher.
+Your liability insurance covers injuries caused by your dog, but you will pay a higher premium if you have a breed that is considered high-risk, such as a pit bull or a Doberman pinscher.